pdaures/csi/README.md

 The application keeps some metrics about user activity:
 - One counter of access by Country.
+Example : if Merkel accesses to her account, then there will be a counter with Germany : 1.
+If Obama accesses to his account, there will be USA :1, Germany :1
 - One counter of unique visitor.
+Example : if Merkel accesses to her account once or 20 times, there will be "unique visitor count : 1".
 - See class com.pdaures.csi.service.Stats

 #Technology stack